LEGACY ROOMS

 Their legacy is one of steadfast devotion to the gospel, quiet strength, and a servant’s heart.
 The countless hours they invested, the sacrifices they made, and the love they shared have left an enduring mark on our church family.

-These and many other histories were carefully compiled by the founding Church Historian Nellie Fried (pronounced "Freed"), and by later historian Suzanne Nilsen.
+These and many other histories were carefully compiled by the founding Church Historian, Nellie Fried (pronounced "Freed"), and by later historian Suzanne Nilsen.